hokiegeek2/pyculiarity/README.md

 Here's an example of loading Twitter's example data (included in the tests directory) with Pandas and passing it to Pyculiarity for processing.

 hokiegeek2 NOTE: The only_last parameter is not supported in this version of pycularity.
-In addition, thieraw_data.csv file bundled with this project cannot be processed with this version of pyculiarity since the timestamp must be in unix timestamp format.
+In addition, the raw_data.csv file bundled with this project cannot be processed with this version of pyculiarity since the timestamp must be in unix timestamp format.

     from pyculiarity import detect_ts
     import matplotlib.pyplot as plt